Firehouse Subs in Delray Beach

 - When was Firehouse Subs in Delray Beach last inspected?

-- Firehouse Subs in Delray Beach was last inspected by Florida DBPR on February 2, 2026.
-The result was: Inspection Completed - No Further Action.
+- Firehouse Subs in Delray Beach was last inspected by Florida DBPR on June 19, 2026.
+The result was: Call Back - Admin. complaint recommended.

 - What are the most common violations at Firehouse Subs in Delray Beach?

-- The most frequently cited violations at Firehouse Subs in Delray Beach are: Clean multi-use utensils, Employee health reporting, Outer openings protected.
+- The most frequently cited violations at Firehouse Subs in Delray Beach are: Employee health reporting, Outer openings protected, Clean multi-use utensils.

 - How many health inspections has Firehouse Subs in Delray Beach had?